-According to a recent study, 68% of customers leave cease doing business with a company because they feel that company is indifferent to them.
-As we spend time this week thinking and celebrating what we’re thankful for, here are 7 creative ways you can say “thank you” to the clients and customers who are keeping your company in business:
+According to a small business study, 68% of customers leave cease doing business with a company because they feel that company is indifferent to them.
+As we spend time this week thinking and celebrating what we’re thankful for, here are seven creative ways you can say “thank you” to the clients and customers who are keeping your company in business:

 1. Create a Loyalty Program or “VIP Membership” for your best customers.

 This is something Robbie Baxter unpacks in her book, Membership Economy.
 Your rewards program doesn’t have to be complex.
 It can be as simple as offering customers an annual discount on their anniversary.

 2. Make a donation to a cause you know your customers care about.

 Reach out to a select set of valued customers and let them know you’d like to make a contribution in their honor to their favorite charity.

 3. Listen to the suggestions customers provide and actually implement them.

 There is no better way to communicate with a customer than to show them you were listening.
 Your customers are a great source of areas you can improve as a business.
 Reach out to customers and tell them how you’ve implemented their suggestions.